yhtMinceraft1010X/liferay-portal/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 Set this to true to build the theme projects using the Liferay Portal Tools Theme Builder.
 The default value is `false`.

+$h4 liferay.workspace.wars.dir
+Set the folder that contains all legacy WAR projects.
+Set to `*` to search all subdirectories.
+The default value is `modules`.

 $h4 microsoft.translator.subscription.key
 Set the subscription key for Microsoft Translation integration.
 This is service is used to provide automatic translations for `buildLang`.